 - Investors cannot en-cash their TD before 6 months.
 For premature withdrawals between 6 and 12 months, Post Office Savings Scheme interest rates are applicable.

-The applicable interest rates on time deposit options from 1.07.2019 are as follows.
+The applicable interest rates on time deposit options are as follows.

 A Comparative Study of Post Office Schemes for Tax Exemption